MALTS: Matching After Learning to Stretch: Learning-to-Match Framework

-Theorem~\ref{th: smoothtau} follows from Lemma~\ref{lm: smoothy} in the appendix which proves that we can estimate counterfactual outcomes $y$ correctly with high probability using nearest neighbor matching under a smooth distance metric, and Lemma~\ref{lm: ytotau} in the appendix which proves that estimating counterfactual outcomes, $y$, correctly with high probability leads to estimating CATEs, $\tau$, correctly with high probability.
+Theorem~\ref{th: smoothtau} directly follows from Lemma~\ref{lm: smoothy} in the \ref{sec:appendixA} which proves that for all $t' \in \mathcal{T}$ and $\x\in\mathcal{X}$, we can estimate average conditional potential outcomes, $\mathbb{E}[Y^{(t')}|X=\x]$, correctly with high probability using nearest neighbor matching under any smooth distance metric, and Lemma~\ref{lm: ytotau} in \ref{sec:appendixA} which proves that estimating average conditional potential outcomes correctly with high probability leads to estimating CATEs, $\tau$, correctly with high probability.

+Our setup and Definition~\ref{def:smoothdis} are similar to one described by \cite{kara2017data}.
+Our result in Lemma~\ref{lm: smoothy} proves the consistency for a uniform weighted nearest neighbor estimator where the weights are probability weights.
+The result is in congruence with consistency results by \cite{stone1977consistent} and \cite{jiang2019non}; those works handled the special case where the weights are uniform probability weights instead of \textit{any} probability weights.

+Note that matching using any type of stretch norm that induces a smooth distance metric, including Mahalanobis distance (or its special case with an identity covariance matrix, the $L_2$ distance), to adjust for confounding produces consistent estimates of average treatment effects.
+Prognostic score \citep{hansen2008prognostic} and other approaches that induce a smooth distance metric also produce consistent estimates of ATE.